-When clients entrust software development to external providers, they are relinquishing control of the final result.
-This can pose a considerable risk.
-As Andriole stated, companies that outsource software development are essentially “handing up the keys to their competitive kingdom”.
-It is important to consider whether the potential cost savings are worth the risk of giving up ownership of the product.
+When clients outsource their software development to external providers, they are taking a significant risk by ceding control over the final product.
+According to Andriole, these companies essentially hand over the keys to their competitive kingdom.
+Before making the decision to outsource, it’s crucial to weigh the potential cost benefits against the risk of giving up ownership of the intellectual property.

-The emergence of Software as a Service (SaaS) with its continual integration and delivery cycles has rendered traditional software outsourcing methods obsolete.
-With this new approach, software is never truly ‘finished’, as individual components are continually iterated upon and refined.
-Furthermore, successful teams require regular members with specific skills, not just temporary fill-ins.
-Despite this, it remains difficult to find senior engineers of a high calibre.
+The Software as a Service (SaaS) model, which emphasizes continuous integration and delivery, has made traditional outsourcing methods for software development obsolete.
+In this approach, software is never truly “finished,” as individual components are continuously refined and improved.
+Additionally, successful teams require regular members who possess specific skills, rather than temporary substitutes.
+However, finding highly skilled senior engineers can still be a challenge.

-Due to the current shortage of engineers in North America, businesses are being forced to adapt quickly to a rapidly changing market.
-To meet this need, Upgraded Helping Hands has created Version 2.0 of their software outsourcing model.
-The main purpose of this model is to provide internal software teams with highly skilled engineers who can commit to a long-term position.
-These engineers are sourced from countries where there is an abundance of talent, but limited job opportunities.
-Upgraded Helping Hands’ primary goal is to create strong, integrated teams that are able to produce superior products in a more efficient manner.
-This is in contrast to traditional software outsourcing models which prioritise cost-cutting, or the use of freelancers for staff augmentation.
+With the current shortage of engineers in North America, businesses must quickly adapt to a rapidly changing market.
+To address this issue, Upgraded Helping Hands has developed a new version (2.0) of their software outsourcing model aimed at providing internal software teams with highly skilled engineers capable of committing to long-term employment.
+These engineers are sourced from countries with abundant tech talent but limited job opportunities.
+The primary aim of Upgraded Helping Hands is to create strong, integrated teams capable of delivering superior products efficiently, in contrast to traditional outsourcing approaches that prioritize cost-cutting or using freelancers for staff augmentation.

-Staff Augmentation 2.0 emphasises the delivery of resources to bolster teams in achieving remarkable accomplishments.
-Not only are hard skills taken into account when assessing and prioritising engineers, but also the soft talents such as leadership, creativity, and problem-solving.
-After the evaluation process, engineers are placed on client teams that align with their technical and cultural background.
-Ultimately, the staff augmentation company is responsible for the management and compensation of the engineers.
-This allows companies in need of software developers to engage experienced engineers as soon as possible, while decreasing operational costs.
+Staff Augmentation 2.0 places a strong emphasis on delivering resources to help teams achieve exceptional results.
+In addition to hard skills, soft skills such as leadership, creativity, and problem-solving are also taken into consideration when assessing and prioritizing engineers.
+After the evaluation process, engineers are assigned to client teams that match their technical and cultural backgrounds.
+The staff augmentation company is ultimately responsible for managing and compensating the engineers.
+This allows companies in need of software developers to promptly engage skilled engineers while reducing operational expenses.

-When you leverage Engineering Staff Augmentation 2.0, you’re not transferring work to an outside company; instead, you’re bringing in the proficiency your team requires to remain successful in the long run, without the extra overhead associated with hiring and managing a permanent staff.
-This approach is ideally suited for agile, progressive teams that practice continuous integration and delivery.
-In the current environment, with pandemics and obligatory shelter-in-place orders, it is also an excellent template to follow.
-Engineers employed by staff augmentation companies are proficient in collaborating with remote teams and producing software remotely.
+By utilizing Engineering Staff Augmentation 2.0, you’re not outsourcing work to an external company, but rather bringing in the expertise your team needs to achieve sustained success without the additional overhead of managing a full-time staff.
+This approach is ideally suited for agile, forward-thinking teams that prioritize continuous integration and delivery.
+Additionally, in the current environment, with pandemics and mandatory shelter-in-place orders, it is an excellent strategy to follow.
+Software engineers working for staff augmentation companies have experience collaborating with remote teams and developing software remotely.

-Finding outstanding engineers can be difficult, particularly when searching for those with the specialised skills and knowledge that a specific team needs.
-With Engineering Staff Augmentation 2.0, organisations have access to a pool of highly-qualified engineers that are ready and willing to contribute.
-This approach makes it easier than ever to work with developers from all over the world and reap the rewards of diverse expert knowledge, perspectives, and ideas.
-This is not the outsourcing approach of the past, but instead a focus on creating strong, cohesive teams rather than assigning tasks to outside sources.
+Finding exceptional engineers, particularly those with the specialized skills and knowledge that a particular team requires, can be challenging.
+With Engineering Staff Augmentation 2.0, organizations have access to a pool of highly-qualified engineers who are prepared to contribute to their projects.
+This method makes it easier than ever to collaborate with developers from all over the world and benefit from a diverse range of expert knowledge, perspectives, and ideas.
+This differs from past outsourcing approaches, as it prioritizes the creation of robust, cohesive teams rather than relying solely on external sources for specific tasks.

-Related Article: Should You Hire Developers in-House or Outsource Them?
+You may also be interested in reading: Should You Hire Developers In-House or Outsource Them?